Meet Our Students: Monica Miecznikowski

 Major: Sociology of Law, Criminology, and Deviance BS with a Sub-Plan of Quantitative Emphasis

 Why did you choose to major in sociology?
-Was there a specific course, specific faculty member, soc research experience, study abroad, or other experience that helped you decide soc was the major for you?
+Was there a specific experience that helped you decide soc was the major for you?

-Do you have any study abroad, internship, and/or research experience with a soc faculty member, and if so, how has that experience shaped your future career goals as well as your understanding/applying of sociological concepts/what you’ve learned?
+Have you had any study abroad, internship, and/or research experience with a soc faculty member?
+How has that experience shaped your future career goals and your understanding of what you’ve learned?

 What advice would you give to someone who’s interested in declaring a sociology major?

-Have you worked part-time/full time while in school, and if so, how has balancing work and school impacted your path to degree completion (enriched your program of study, delayed time to degree completion, etc.)?
+Have you worked while in school?
+How has balancing work and school impacted your path to earning your degree?

 During my time at the U, I have worked part-time, as a research assistant in a neuroscience and law lab.
 I was also a teaching assistant for social statistics and introductory physics, cleaned datasheets for a sociology researcher, physically cleaned a research lab, and managed a University band.

 All that sounds like a lot, but I never did more than three jobs at a time, usually two, and it never exceeded 20 hours a week.
 I believe the most difficult thing for me was to be realistic about how much time I had in a day.
 Whenever I was going to take on a new job, I always made sure there was a course or extracurricular activity that I could drop within the first couple weeks of the semester in case I had piled too much on my plate.

 I also planned my semester schedules in advance so I knew what classes I could drop and still stay on track for graduation.
 It also helps if the work you do is related to your major so it doesn’t feel like work.
 Regardless I think the key to graduating in the desired amount of time is to be realistic about how much time you need to study and then plan work around that.